MarlonKr/ReportGPT/README.md

 - Chunk cleaning from PDF artifacts
 - Chunk translation into English (for consistency and best LLM performance)
-- Report refinement (second iteration that checks for missing information in the final report)
+- Second iteration refinement (checks for missing information and incorporates it)
-- Reundancy removal (planned)
+- Reundancy removal (remove reundancies before writing the final report; planned)

 ## User Input